thenativeweb/roboter/README.md

 ### The `build-client` task

 This task builds a web application and consists of several sub-tasks that can be configured individually.
 As this configuration is completely optional roboter will fallback to sensible default values.
+In order to adjust the settings configure the `client/build-app` and the `client/copy-static` task.

 ```javascript
 task('client/build-app', {